Formulary (pharmacy): Canada

 The Prescription Drug List is the national formulary that lists all medical ingredients for human and animal use available with a prescription with the exception of those under the Controlled Drugs and Substances Act.
 The Canadian Agency for Drugs and Technologies in Health (CADTH) is the advisory body that evaluates new medical technologies and prescription medication.
 Based on recommendations the provincial and territorial governments decide whether or not to implement changes to their healthcare system and public drug formularies.
 Provincial and territorial government provide partial prescription drug coverage and the overall drug payment is a mix of public taxation, private insurance and out-of-pocket expenses.
 Insurance coverage differs regionally, although each public drug coverage plan must meet standards set by the federal government.
 Regional health authorities are in charge of regulating and providing its residents insurance while the federal government provides insurance for specifically eligible veterans, First Nations, Inuit, Canadian Forces, federal inmates and some refugees.

 India

-The National Formulary of India (NFI) published by Indian Pharmacopoeia Commission (IPC) is essentially meant for the guidance of the members of the medical and pharmaceutical profession; medical students, nurses and pharmacists etc. working in hospitals, dispensaries and in sales establishments.
-In the preparation of this Formulary, the expert opinion of medical practitioners, teachers in medicine, nurses, pharmacists etc. has been obtained.
+The National Formulary of India (NFI) published by Indian Pharmacopoeia Commission (IPC) is meant for the guidance of members of the medical and pharmaceutical profession; medical students, nurses and pharmacists etc. working in hospitals, dispensaries and in sales establishments.
+In the preparation of this formulary, the expert opinion of medical practitioners, teachers in medicine, nurses, pharmacists etc. has been obtained.
 The selection of drugs for inclusion in the National Formulary has been made taking into consideration the relative advantages and disadvantages of the various drugs used in current medical practice and their availability in the country.
 Thus, the National Formulary of India represents a broad consensus of expert opinion in respect of drugs and their formulations and provides the physicians with carefully selected therapeutic agents of proved effectiveness which form the basis of rational drug therapy.